-4. Source of Challenge
+3. Source of Challenge

-Each test item is constructed in such a way that the major cognitive demand comes directly from the targeted OAS skill or concept being assessed, not from specialized knowledge or cultural background that the test-taker may bring to the testing situation.
+Each test item is constructed in such a way that the major cognitive demand comes directly from the targeted OAS standard being assessed, not from specialized knowledge or cultural background that the test-taker may bring to the testing situation.